Liu Cixin: Adaptations

-US streaming platform Netflix announced in September 2020 that it had ordered an English-language series based on Liu's well-known trilogy The Three-Body Problem.
+US streaming platform Netflix announced in September 2020 that it had ordered an English-language series based on Liu's trilogy The Three-Body Problem.
 Liu would serve as a consulting producer on the project.
 David Benioff and D.B.
 Weiss were named as writers and executive producers.
 Other members of the creative team included executive producer Rian Johnson, Ram Bergman, Bernadette Caulfield, Nena Rodrigue, Lin Qi, and Rosamund Pike.
-The Netflix television adaptation started production in early November 2021, with a scheduled finish date in August 2022.
+The Netflix television adaptation started production in early November 2021, and was released on 21 March 2024.

-Chinese video platform Tencent Video released a series based on the books in January 2023.
 Chinese video sharing website Bilibili released a series exploring the science of Liu Cixin's science fiction in November 2022.

 Films and TV works

 Personal life

 Liu is married and has a daughter.

 Political views

-According to a June 2019 interview and profile article by The New Yorker, Liu avoids talking about politics.
-In the same article, Liu argued that democracy was not appropriate for modern China, and individual liberty and freedom of governance is "not what Chinese people care about", adding "If you were to loosen up the country a bit, the consequences would be terrifying."
-He expressed support for policies such as the one-child policy and the Xinjiang internment camps, saying "the government is helping their economy and trying to lift them out of poverty".
+In a June 2019 interview published in The New Yorker, interviewer Jiayang Fan found that Liu "prefers to avoid" talking about politics.
+In the same article, Liu stated that democracy was not appropriate for modern China.
+When probed by Fan about "individual liberty and freedom of governance", Liu said that this is "not what Chinese people care about", adding "If you were to loosen up the country a bit, the consequences would be terrifying."
+He expressed support for policies such as the one-child policy and China's Xinjiang policies, saying "Would you rather that they be hacking away at bodies at train stations and schools in terrorist attacks?
+If anything, the government is helping their economy and trying to lift them out of poverty."

-Liu's remarks in the New Yorker interview were questioned by five Republican U.S. senators in a letter to Netflix in September 2020.
-The letter asks whether Netflix was aware of Liu's remarks and demands a justification for proceeding with the adaptation of The Three-Body Problem.
-Netflix responded that Liu was not the creator of the show, and that Liu's comments "are not reflective of the views of Netflix or of the show's creators, nor are they part of the plot or themes of the show".